 CAPRA accreditation is a quality assurance and quality improvement process demonstrating an agency’s commitment to its employees, volunteers, patrons and community.

-DPR has been accredited by CAPRA since 2008 and is 1 among 10 accredited agencies in North Carolina including Greenboro, New Bern, Salisbury, Garner, Mecklenburg, Cary, Kernersville, Morrisville and Union County.
+DPR has been accredited by CAPRA since 2008 and is 1 among 10 accredited agencies in North Carolina including Greensboro, New Bern, Kannapolis, Garner, Mecklenburg, Cary, Kernersville, Morrisville and Union County.

 Established in 1989, CAPRA is a division of the National Recreation and Park Association and the only national accreditation program recognizing park and recreation agencies for excellence in operation and service.
 National accreditation through CAPRA is an extensive multi-year process, which includes the completion of an application and detailed self-assessment report, a site visit by a committee of experienced park and recreation professionals, and a final assessment completed by the agency and CAPRA.